 How have you been supported through your studies and what services does the University offer to help you?

 I feel as though I have had the right balance of support and independence given to me throughout my studies.
-Having a PAT (Personal Academic Tutor) to help me over the years, plus access to Weblearn, was very helpful at all times.
+Having an academic tutor to help me over the years, plus access to Weblearn, was very helpful at all times.
 Weblearn is where all leaders' notes and class presentations are regularly updated and accessible before lectures or seminars.
 This was amazing for class preparation and studying for exams.

 How did you find your role interning as a Marketing Assistant at the University?